Farata/angular2typescript/README.md

 This is a repository for code samples for the book by Yakov Fain and Anton Moiseev "Angular 2 Development with TypeScript".
 This book will be piblished by Manning in May of 2016.

-To launch the app, open the command window, switch to the directory of the sample app you want to try, and run install `npm` and `jspm` dependencies:
+To launch the app, open the command window, switch to the directory of the sample app you want to try, and install `npm` and `jspm` dependencies:

 ```sh
 npm install